 The case was investigated by the Federal Government’s Aged Care Complaints Scheme, and it was indeed found that the grandfather’s needs were not being adequately attended to.

 “This was a significant factor in his decline,” the report states.

 All necessary documentation of the grandfather’s decline was filled out, but the nursing home did not properly perform its duty of care.

 Aged care facilities can sometimes fail to act to address the deterioration of their inhabitants’ physical and mental conditions.

 However, by failing to act, they are in violation of the law by shirking their duty of care.
 The Australian Aged Care Commissioner states that your rights as a recipients of aged care services include being treated with respect and dignity and having your medical needs met by good quality care.
 However, the man in the above case was not having his needs met nor was he being treated with respect or dignity.

 Take note that this man may be deemed to have suffered deliberate abuse since he was malnourished.
-Gerard Malouf and Partners, though they don't handle cases of deliberate abuse, they do take claims of medical negligence.
+Gerard Malouf and Partners, though they don’t handle cases of deliberate abuse, they do take nursing home abuse claims and medical negligence.
 Schedule a consultation with us and we can give you expert advice to determine if you may have a medical negligence claim on your hands.